 If your dog suffers from frequent ear infections, surgical intervention can reduce their occurrence by improving airflow into the ear canal.
 Surgery can also help resolve several problems related to the eyes.

-We perform many types of orthopedic (bone) surgeries in our clinic.
+We perform some orthopedic (bone) surgeries in our clinic.
 Because we want to ensure that our patients receive the best possible outcome, we occasionally refer them to board-certified orthopedic surgeons to perform back surgery and other very complex surgeries.

-Leg fractures are the most common orthopedic problem presented at our clinic and usually result from a mishap with an automobile.
-They can be treated in a variety of ways depending on the location and type of fracture.
+Leg fractures are the most common orthopedic problem presented at our clinic and usually result from a mishap with an automobile, but can also occue when a small dog just jumps off the bed/sofa and hits the wrong way.
+These can be treated in a variety of ways depending on the location and type of fracture.
 We can apply a cast to treat certain fractures; however, many fractures will require surgical intervention:

 Prior to Surgery